exelix11/SysDVR/readme.md

 SysDVR USB-Only version doesn't support the settings app.

 **Streaming doesn't work, the GUI launches a single black window, if I double click SysDVR-Client.exe nothing happens**\
-You didn't install the correct version of .NET core, try installing [this version](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.3-windows-x64-installer), if it still doesn't work you can launch the client manually using `dotnet SysDVR-Client.dll`
+You didn't install the correct version of .NET core, try installing [this version](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.3-windows-x64-installer), if it still doesn't work check out [.NET core requirements](https://docs.microsoft.com/en-us/dotnet/core/install/dependencies?pivots=os-windows&tabs=netcore31) on microsoft's website.
+You may need to install [VC++ 2015 libs](https://www.microsoft.com/download/details.aspx?id=52685).
+If that still doesn't solve your issue you can try launching the client manually using `dotnet SysDVR-Client.dll` from the command propmt

 # Extra
 ## Live streaming with OBS